-- Lidar vegetation flights - Corona scans of insulators - Infrared "hot-spot" inspections of conductor, conductor splices, and dead-end hardware. - In addition to its annual ground-based inspection, NCPA may augment inspections with aerial drone and/or helicopter surveys.
+- Lidar vegetation flights - Corona scans of insulators for the past three years - Infrared "hot-spot" inspections of conductor, conductor splices, and dead-end hardware.

+In addition to its annual ground-based inspection, the Geothermal 230 kV line performed an aerial drone survey in 2019.